unytics/data-api/README.md

 ## Features

-`data-api` discovers your datastore data and exposes it as a REST read-only API (*datastore = "firestore in datastore mode"*)
+`data-api` discovers your datastore data and exposes it as a REST read-only API.

+> NOTE: By datastore we mean "firestore in datastore mode".

 Features include: